 VAGINAL WEIGHT TRAINING intensifies orgasms by improving strength and function of pelvic floor muscles.
 After each use, wash your weights with soap and water, then air-dry.
 What to try…

 Vaginal cones are small egg-shaped weights that typically come in sets of four or five.
 Each has a line attached, like a tampon, for easy removal.
-Online source: ShopInPrivate.com offers several kinds of vaginal cones starting at about $50.
+Online source: ShopInPrivate.com, about $50.
 To use: After lubricating the lightest cone, gently insert it all the way into the vagina.
 Then walk around for five to 15 minutes, trying to keep the cone inside by squeezing your vaginal muscles.
 If it falls out, rinse the cone and insert it again.
 When you can easily manage 15 minutes, switch to a heavier cone.

 PELVIC FLEXIBILITY AND STRENGTH ENHANCERS to increase the number of sexual positions you can comfortably get into, boosting stimulation of your pleasure spots.
 To practice, place an exercise mat or blanket on the floor.
 The moves to do…